yugaego/tmp/.github/ISSUE_TEMPLATE/01-i-see-an-error.md

 ---
 name: I see an error
-about: Report errors or unexpected behavior.
+about: Report errors or unexpected behavior
 title: ''
 labels: ''
 assignees: ''